Single Card Enrollment — API Reference

 }

-You should use the data properties to open an iframe in the background, and collect the users browser information.
+The SDK uses the data properties to open a hidden iframe and collect the user's browser information.
 This hidden iframe POSTS to ACS (Access Control System) and the response is a page that collects the device information and sends it to ACS.
 The fingerprint iframe posts a message to the window (threeDSMethodNotificationURL) when it is complete.

 <html>